New Haven County Cutters: New Haven County Cutters

 During their four seasons in New Haven, the Cutters had varying degrees of success.
-Their first season saw them leading the Northeast League South Division for most of the first half of their season, but the team severely faltered down the stretch of the first half and ended up losing the division to the eventual league champion New Jersey Jackals in a one-game playoff at Yale Field.
-The bad streak continued, and the Cutters fell to the last place in the division in the second half and cost first-year manager Jarvis Brown, a former Minnesota Twins prospect, his job.
+Their first season saw them leading the Northeast League South Division for most of the first half of the season, but the team severely faltered down the stretch and ended up losing the division to the eventual league champion New Jersey Jackals in a one-game playoff at Yale Field.
+The bad streak continued, and the Cutters fell to last place in the division in the second half and cost first-year manager Jarvis Brown, a former Minnesota Twins prospect, his job.

-In 2005, led by first-year manager Mike Church, The Cutters' fortunes started out badly in the first half with an 18-28 record.
-However, in the second half, they had a complete reversal of fortune and won their first half-season division championship, with a 28-18 record, and qualified for the Can-Am League playoffs.
+In 2005, led by first-year manager Mike Church, the Cutters' fortunes started out badly in the first half with an 18–28 record.
+However, in the second half, they had a complete reversal of fortune and won their first half-season division championship, with a 28–18 record, and qualified for the Can-Am League playoffs.
 However, the Cutters' luck ran out in the first round of the playoffs, as they were eliminated 3 games to 1 by the eventual league champion Worcester Tornadoes.

-In 2006, the Cutters kept pace with league-leading North Shore Spirit with the second-best overall record in the league.
+In 2006, the Cutters kept pace with the league-leading North Shore Spirit with the second-best overall record in the league.
 The Cutters once again were defeated in the first round of the Can-Am League playoffs by the Brockton Rox three games to one.

 On October 30, 2007, Cutters' President David Boyle, Chairman Jonathan Fleisig, and Vice Chairman Rick Handelman announced that the team would "not be playing baseball at Yale Field in 2008."
 The Cutters were joined by the North Shore Spirit in no longer being part of the Can-Am League in the 2008 season.

-On November 9–10, 2007, the Cutters held a sale at Yale Field to sell-off any remaining Cutters merchandise to those interested in getting their piece of New Haven baseball history.
+On November 9–10, 2007, the Cutters held a sale at Yale Field to sell off any remaining Cutters merchandise to those interested in getting their piece of New Haven baseball history.